kujtimiihoxha/laravel-ng-ts/readme.md

 yo laravel-ng-ts
 ```
 ## Running the app
-Open two commandline  windows and in one run:
+Open two terminal windows and navigate to the folder where you
+project is saved , than in one terminal window run:
 ```
 gulp && gulp watch
 ```